Campus Climate Support Submission Protocol

 Seek Out a Trusted Advocate

 When climate concerns arise, you may seek out someone you trust.
-This step might feel like the right first step for many, and that is okay, but to submit concern, you must complete the form on your own or with the support of others.
+This step might feel like the right first step for many, and that is okay, but to submit a concern, you must complete the form.

 Submit a Concern

 You may submit the form anonymously or include your name.
 If you submit it with your contact information, we will reach out to help you navigate the incident and determine available support to help address the incident.
 We take all concerns seriously and help inform places and spaces on campus that may need training or a more intentional partnership with the Division of Diversity, Equity, and Inclusion (DEI).

 After we review your concern, a staff member from DEI will follow up with you (unless you submitted the concern anonymously) to assess any immediate support needs, ask any necessary follow-up or clarifying questions, and discuss potential next steps for you and other impacted individual(s).
 At that time, you will learn about the different supports on campus, the formal policies, procedures, and informal protocol, so you can make a decision that is best for you in how you want to address your concern.
 If you choose to engage in the formal policies, we will refer you to the appropriate office.
 Campus Climate Support does not determine policy violation or implement consequences.

 If you choose to engage in the informal protocol, outcomes include (but are not limited to):

 - Affirmation and support for impacted individual(s)